syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 {% endhighlight %}

->   **Note**: The **ej.web.all.min.css** file is available separately for all the **13** available themes in their respective theme folders.
->   It is the combination of two files namely, **ej.theme.min.css** file (available separately within each of the theme folders) and **ej.widgets.core.min.css** – which is shown in the below image,
->   {% include image.html url="/js/Theming-in-Essential-JavaScript-Components_images/Theming-in-Essential-JavaScript-Components_img3.png" %}
-Since, **ej.web.all.min.css** file is a combination of two files (**ej.theme.min.css & ej.widgets.core.min.css**), therefore it is also possible to refer these two files directly in the place of its reference as shown below,
+5. As **ej.web.all.min.css** file is a combination of **ej.theme.min.css & ej.widgets.core.min.css, it is also possible to refer these two files directly in the place of its reference as shown below,

 {% highlight html %}